Great Smoky Mountains National Park

 Outside site

 Air pollutants from sources outside the park, though reduced from levels in decades past due to emission controls, are having a wide range of documented impacts, tarnishing scenic views, increasing the pH in high-elevation streams, depositing mercury, and damaging plants (NPS, 2016).
 Although 5 park water resources are designated as “Outstanding Natural Resource Waters”, 12 of the park's streams are listed by the EPA as impaired due to acidification, and some 18% of park streams are currently too acidic to support fish and other aquatic life; this source says that some models indicate that it will take over 100 years for some streams to recover sufficiently to support fish again.
 Airborne pollution from nearby agriculture in the region contributes to the park’s nitrogen deposition (NPS, 2016).
 However, as of 2017, several air pollution metrics show an improving trend over the previous 10 years: visibility/haze index is fair and improving; ozone/vegetation health is fair and improving; sulfur deposition/wet deposition is poor but improving (NPS, 2017a).
 Nitrogen deposition/wet deposition is poor with an unchanging trend, but the park’s ecosystems have very low sensitivity to nitrogen-enrichment effects (NPS, 2017a).
 According to the park, “mercury deposition is increasingly posing a significant threat to the food web of aquatic and terrestrial resources of the park” (NPS, 2016).
+Reductions in nearby power plant emissions have had a positive impact on air quality (NPCA 2024), but the site still has some of the worst air quality of all the US national parks (NPS 2024m).

 Invasive Non-Native/ Alien Species